 By: Heather Keys

-An archipelago in the North Atlantic, the Azores are comprised of nine volcanic islands, each with its own distinct charm.
-An autonomous region of Portugal, the Azores are known for their vineyards, historic port cities, whale and dolphin watching (not to mention birdwatching), volcanic peaks and lava tubes, and much more.
+An archipelago in the North Atlantic, the Azores are comprised of nine volcanic islands.
+They’re an autonomous region of Portugal, and are known for their vineyards, port cities, whale and dolphin watching, birdwatching, volcanic peaks and lava tubes, and much more.

 Whether you’re a seasoned beachgoer, an outdoor enthusiast, or just looking to unwind, the Azores have a spot that’s perfect for you.